matthieugomez/EconPDEs.jl/README.md

 using EconPDEs

 # Define a discretized state space
-# An OrderedDict: each key corresponds to one state variable.
+# An OrderedDict in which each key corresponds to a dimension of the state space.
 stategrid = OrderedDict(:μ => range(-0.05, stop = 0.1, length = 500))

 # Define an initial guess for the value functions
-# An OrderedDict: each key corresponds to a value function to solve for,
+# An OrderedDict in which each key corresponds to a value function to solve for,
-# specified as an array with as many dimensions as there are state variables
+# specified as an array with the same dimension as the state space
 solgrid = OrderedDict(:V => ones(500))

-#Define a function that encodes the PDE.
-The function takes three arguments:
+# Define a function that encodes the PDE.
+# The function takes three arguments:
-# 1. A named tuple corresponding to the current value of the state.
+# 1. A named tuple giving the current value of the state.
-# 2. A named tuple corresponding to the value function (and its derivatives)
+# 2. A named tuple giving the value function(s) (as well as its derivatives)
 # at the current value of the state.
-# (the names are the ones used when defining the state grid and the initial guess).
 # 3. (Optional) Current time t
 # It returns two tuples:
 # 1. a tuple with the time derivative of each value function